 If you wish to minimise the risk of a fire in your tumble dryer then I would advise the following measures

-- Clean the filters after every use
+- Clean the fluff filter after every use.

-- If your machine has a pipe leading outside, make sure it is clear from kinks and blockages and that any vents or mesh screens are clean
+- If your machine has a pipe leading outside, make sure it is clear from kinks and blockages and that any vents or mesh screens are clean.

 - Only ever use your dryer when you are able to monitor it, think of it like having a pan simmering on the stove, you would leave it to do its job and at the same time be conscious of it and be on hand to attend to it.